Diseases & Conditions

 - Physical therapy

 Even though most tears cannot heal on their own, you can often achieve good function without surgery.
+This is because there are many other muscles and tendons that help move the arm.

 Surgery is recommended: